Tropical cyclones in 2025: Western Pacific Ocean

 To start off August, several tropical depressions formed which did not intensify, including a crossover of Iona from the Central Pacific.
 Also there was an unnumbered, 14W, 15W, Fabian, and 17W, all depressions.
 While those formed, Podul moved toward Taiwan and made landfall as a Typhoon, crossing into China as a tropical storm.
 Following that was Lingling, which made landfall in northern Kagoshima before dissipating.
 Another depression formed near the Philippines on August 22, soon upgraded to Tropical Storm Kajiki.
 It began quick intensification as it moved westward through the northern South China Sea and approached Vietnam as a Typhoon, or a Category 2, becoming the strongest system of the season so far.
 After Kajiki, there was Tropical Storm Nongfa, which had a similar track to Kajiki.

 The month of September began with Tropical Storm Peipah on September 2.
 Typhoon Tapah formed three days later, making landfall in Taishan, Guangdong, China, as a Category 1 typhoon on September 8, killing 12 people.
 During the peak of the season, three tropical cyclones formed: Mitag, Ragasa, and Neoguri.
 Typhoon Ragasa became the first super typhoon of the season, as well as the first Category 5 typhoon recorded in the basin, making it the latest Category 5 typhoon since Typhoon Hinnamnor in 2022.
 Typhoon Neoguri strengthened into a Category 4 tropical cyclone in fresh waters without affecting some areas.
-Tropical Storm Bualoi formed on September 22 near the Philippines.
+Typhoon Bualoi formed on September 22 near the Philippines.
 Before weakening, Neoguri strengthened into an unusually high-latitude Category 4 typhoon near the 40°N, making it one of the strongest unusually high-latitude cyclones on record.
 Meanwhile, Bualoi caused extensive damages and losses of life in the Philippines and Vietnam.

 October began with the formation of Matmo, Halong, and Nakri, one of which became a very strong typhoon.
 Typhoon Matmo caused extensive flooding in the Philippines and Thailand, resulting in at least 23 deaths, and the damage caused by the storm is $2.24 billion which became the second costliest storm this year.
 The month ended with the formation of Typhoon Kalmaegi, which made landfall on November 4 as a Category 2 cyclone in the central Philippines, where it caused additional flooding and at least 224 deaths, with several more reported in Vietnam and Thailand by its dissolution on November 7.

 November began with the formation of Typhoon Fung-wong, which hit the northern Philippines as a Category 3 cyclone on the evening of November 9, causing extensive damage, and killing at least 33 people.
+Wilma was the last tropical cyclone on December until it dissipated.